List of Sin Cities

 Sin City is a nickname that may be applied to an urban area (a city or part of) that caters to various vices.
 These vices may be legal (depending on area) or illegal activities which are tolerated.

-Examples of vices include sex-related services (prostitution, strip clubs, sex shops, etc.), gambling (casinos, betting shops, etc.), or drug use (alcohol, marijuana, etc. consumption), and even excessive organized crime and gang activity.
+Examples of such vices include sex-related services (prostitution, strip clubs, sex shops, etc.), gambling (casinos, betting shops, etc.), or drug use (alcohol, marijuana, etc. consumption), and even excessive organized crime and gang activity.
 If the city is known for prostitution, it is often called a red-light district, as in Amsterdam, Netherlands.

 Sin Cities in the world

 Cities or areas that have this reputation include: